peeringdb/docs/docs/howto/search.md

 ### Networks

 For this example, we have this network **KENET** which is a non-profit operator for education and research and we want to search for it on PeeringDB.
-There are two ways to search for Networks in PeeringDB:
+There are two ways to search for networks in PeeringDB:

 #### Name search

-You can search for Networks by using the name of the networks by:
+You can search for networks by using the name of the networks by:
 - Entering the name of the network as seen below
 - From the search result, under the Networks section, locate the network you have searched
 - It would be visible if it is in the PeeringDB database